-The connectivity of each of the seven multi-omics panels was determined by generating a network at various Pearson correlation coefficient cut-offs (Fig. 2b).
-Regardless of the cut-off used, unsupervised approaches led to networks with greater connectivity (number of edges) than the supervised approaches, with the exception of DIABLO_full.
-These analyses show that the biomarker panel identified from DIABLO_full displayed similar connectivity properties, including high graph density, low number of communities, large number of triads to unsupervised methods whilst being able to segregate phenotypic groups (Supplementary Fig. 4).
-For example, Fig. 2c (upper panel) depicts the networks of all multi-omics biomarker panels for the colon cancer dataset, which show higher modularity (clusters of variables) for the unsupervised approaches and DIABLO_full as compared to the supervised approaches.
-The corresponding component plots showed a clear separation between the high and low survival groups for the panels derived using supervised approaches, whereas the panels from the unsupervised approaches could not segregate the survival groups [Fig. 2c (lower panel), see Supplementary Fig. 5 and 6 for other cancer datasets].
+The connectivity of each of the seven multi-omics panels was assessed by generating networks from the feature adjacency matrix at various Pearson correlation coefficient cut-offs (Fig. 2b).
+At all cut-offs, unsupervised approaches produced networks with greater connectivity (number of edges) compared to supervised approaches.
+Once again, biomarker panels identified by DIABLO_full, were more similar to those identified by unsupervised approaches, including high graph density, low number of communities and large number of triads, indicating that DIABLO_full identified discriminative sets of features (Supplementary Fig. 4) that are tightly correlated across biological compartments.
+For example, Fig. 2c (upper panel) depicts the networks of all multi-omics biomarker panels for the colon cancer dataset, which show higher modularity (fewer, larger, clusters of variables - circled) for the DIABLO_full and the unsupervised approaches compared to the supervised ones.
+The corresponding component plots show a clear separation between the high and low survival groups for the panels derived using supervised approaches, whereas the unsupervised approaches could not segregate the survival groups [Fig. 2c (lower panel), see Supplementary Fig. 5 and 6 for other cancer datasets].